Darknet - What Is It and How Can I Access It?

 When online in the Darknet, all data traffic is encrypted, even IP addresses, which are usually easy to follow.
 This ensures greater security and anonymity but also makes surfing somewhat slower.

-How Do I Enter the Darknet?
+How to Enter the Darknet?

 But how to access the dark side of the World Wide Web if not through regular search engines and browsers?
 The answer is surprisingly easy, as you'll only need a special browser, Tor, a favorite for anonymous surfing in the Clearnet as well.

 Tor is short for "The Onion Router", which relates to how the software operates.
-To preserve anonymity, Tor routes each data request through a randomly selected computer, known as a node, until it reaches an exit node, from which it enters the Internet.
+To ensure anonymity, Tor routes each data request through a randomly selected computer, known as a node, until it reaches an exit node, from which it enters the Internet.

 To enter the Darknet, you'll need to download and install Tor browser.

-By default, Tor encrypts data multiple times, like the rings of an onion.
+By default, Tor encrypts data several times, like the rings of an onion.
 Each computer that participates in a data transfer, encrypts one level.
 The main attraction?
 Should someone monitor your data flow, the packet that they see will appear completely different than what the node forwards.
 In this way, all traces are blended together, making it nearly impossible to reconstruct them.

 It's also possible to anonymously surf the Clearnet with Tor browser.
 DuckDuckGo is the default search engine.